raubenheimer/fleet_optimization/README.md

 # Abstract

-This is my comprehensive document submission for Shell.ai's Hackathon for Sustainableand Affordable Energy round 2.
-This document contains an overview of my solution to the fleet transistion optimization problem.
-It consists of two genetic algoritms.
+This is my comprehensive submission for Shell.ai's Hackathon for Sustainable and Affordable Energy round 2.
+This document contains an overview of my solution to the fleet transition optimization problem.
+It consists of two genetic algorithms.
 A simple UI interface for the optimized code is hosted on [Streamlit Cloud](https://fleetoptimization-6gsd62jyk6xth3zdiacirj.streamlit.app/).
-The computational recource provided by Streamlit's free tier is limited so it is reccommended to run the code locally by cloning it from my [Fleet Opt Repo](https://github.com/raubenheimer/fleet_optimization).
+The computational resource provided by Streamlit's free tier is limited so it is recommended to run the code locally by cloning it from my [Fleet Opt Repo](https://github.com/raubenheimer/fleet_optimization).

 \newpage
 # Introduction